DMCApps/NavigationFragment/ReadMe.md

 - Master-Detail additional animations for showing and hiding the master when in portrait
 - Master-Detail replace root fragment with an animation and custom animations
 - Animation making child not disappear before the animation happens http://stackoverflow.com/a/23276145/845038
+- Have all Navigation managers use isPortrait and isTablet methods.

+###0.0.3.1
+- Master Detail now reports orientation and device type

 ###0.0.3
 - Title can now be updated from any `NavigationFragment` using setTitle.
 Activity must be an AppCompatActivity